-MFOA's First Report on the Financial Implications of the COVID-19 Pandemic
+MFOA's Reports on the Financial Implications of the COVID-19 Pandemic *Second Report Now Available*

 - MFOA supports FCM’s recommendations to the federal government in principle

 - The Province establish a support grant to compensate municipalities for targeted net lost revenues resulting from the COVID-19 emergency.
 Targeted revenue streams include transit and recreation.

 - The provincial or federal government provide forgivable interest-free loans to municipalities to address revenue shortfalls of a temporal nature.

 - The Province establish an emergency cost recovery grant to compensate municipalities for increased costs directly related to the COVID-19 emergency.

 - The provincial and federal governments, under existing programs, maintain committed transfer payments to each municipality as planned for 2020-2022.

 - The Province extend statutory and non-statutory reporting deadlines: 1-year deferrals for new requirements and 6-month deferrals for existing reporting deadlines.
 Timelines should be reviewed in tandem with the easing of restrictions.

 - The Province continue to work closely with its municipal partner to learn “on the ground” lessons of the financial impacts of the pandemic and to plan for future recovery.